 Why Make an Emergency Response Plan

 At some point, nearly everyone is faced with an emergency situation.
-It can be the loss of electricity for a couple days, a boil order on your water or something more cumbersome.
+It can be the loss of electricity for a couple of days, a boil order on your water or something more cumbersome.
 I knew someone who was displaced by Hurricane Andrew, in 1992.
 After learning of her ordeal, I began researching emergency preparation.
 All resources that I researched advised making an emergency response plan.

-Over the past three years, my town has experienced an ice storm, boil order, active shooter and a couple floods.
+Over the past three years, my town has experienced an ice storm, boil order, active shooter and a couple of floods.

 Some of these situations were predictable.
 In the case of the ice storm, the population converged on the grocery stores to stock-up on supplies.
 During the boil order, there was a run on bottled water.
 It was amusing to drive past the stressed “last-minute preppers” circling the parking lot in search of an open space.
 There wasn’t enough bottled water for a town of 56,000 people on short notice.
 Having an emergency preparation plan provides confidence and reduces anxiety.
 Developing an emergency plan can be a painless and rewarding exercise.